 Minimizes Pressure Ulcers

-This indicates the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers are skin damage resulting from staying in one position for too long.
+This is the percentage of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered by many experts to be an indicator of nursing care .
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls